Placenta Accreta, Birth Injury, and Medical Malpractice

 The treatment plan for women with placenta accreta involves a doctor monitoring the condition, planning the delivery, and performing surgery which will save the uterus and protect against hemorrhaging during vaginal birth.
 In some cases, if the placenta accreta is severe, a complete hysterectomy may be necessary.

 The physician will devise a treatment plan to protect mother and fetus.
 Adverse outcomes are often preventable.
-If the physician fails to make appropriate diagnosis and treatment of placenta accreta, based on clinical findings and ultrasound screening, he or she may not be providing the care required.
-Failure to provide the standard of care required when presented with certain clinical findings can be medical malpractice.
+If the physician fails to appropriately diagnose and treat placenta accreta, based on clinical findings and ultrasound screening, he or she may not be providing the care required by law.
+Failure to match the standard of care when presented with certain clinical findings can be medical malpractice.

 Legal Help for Birth Injuries from Misdiagnosed Placenta Accreta